oliver-graf/OnlineBootcamp/Nutanix_Workshop_Bootcamp/Nutanix_Workshop_Bootcamp.rst

    Physical cluster.
 Once the cloud credentials are provided, you’ll be able to replicate your snapshots externally.

-[ALL] Local snapshot and Async DR replication
+Local snapshot and Async DR replication
 =============================================

 -  Go to section “Data Protection” / Table / Async DR